Miss Earth Poland

 Miss Earth Poland is a title given to a Polish woman who represents Poland at Miss Earth, which is an annual international beauty pageant promoting environmental awareness.
-The current franchise holder for Miss Earth in Poland is Miss Polonia, who was also the franchise owner for 13 years since 2002.
+The current franchise holder for Miss Earth in Poland is Miss Polonia, who was also the franchise holder for 13 years since 2002.

 Poland has been one of the top performing countries in Miss Earth.
 As of its fourteenth year, Poland was able to produce eight placements including a Miss Fire (3rd Runner-up) in (2003) and a Miss Water (2nd Runner-up) in (2005).

 History

 2002-2014: Miss Polonia

 Miss Polonia is a pageant responsible for sending delegates to Miss Universe and Miss International pageants.
 The Miss Earth Poland title was given to a runner up or an appointed contestant.
-However, from 2003-2007, Miss Polonia sent its main winner from the previous year with the exception in 2006 where they appointed the third runner up.
+However, from 2003 to 2007, Miss Polonia sent its main winner from the previous year with the exception in 2006 where they appointed the third runner up.

-The last delegate for Miss Earth from Miss Polonia is Patrycja Dorywalska who is one of the top five finalists at Miss Polonia 2012.
+The last delegate for Miss Earth from Miss Polonia is Patrycja Dorywalska who was one of the top five finalists at Miss Polonia 2012.

 2015-2017: Showbiz and Miss Egzotica

-Miss Egzotica is an annual pageant for Polish women who have a multiracial roots.
+Miss Egzotica is an annual pageant for Polish women who have multiracial roots.
 The pageant supports diversity to raise awareness in Poland.
 The pageant was awarded a European Medal by the BCC, European Economic and Social Committee in Brussels and the Ministry of Foreign Affairs.

 2018-2021: Miss Earth Poland

-In 2018, the Miss Earth Organization authorized Francys Barraza-Sudnicka (Miss Universe Poland 2006 and Miss Earth Poland 2006) as the new national director and organizer of newly established Miss Earth Poland pageant.
+In 2018, the Miss Earth Organization authorized Francys Barraza-Sudnicka (Miss Universe Poland 2006 and Miss Earth Poland 2006) as the new national director and organizer of the newly established Miss Earth Poland pageant.
 However in 2021, Miss Earth Poland was not able to send a representative for Miss Earth 2021 pageant.